 If your number plates (vehicle licence plates) are returned, you must obtain temporary movement permit to drive the vehicle to a place of inspection for inspection.

-Use of a vehicle on or after the time and date specified on the compliance notice is strictly prohibited unless:
+Use of a vehicle on or after the time and date specified on the defect notice is strictly prohibited unless:

-- The defects specified in the vehicle defect compliance notice have first been rectified.
+- The defects specified in the vehicle defect notice have first been rectified.

-- The vehicle is being taken, for the purpose of being inspected, by the shortest most practical route from the place where the defects have been rectified, directly to the nearest place established by the Director General for the Department of Transport for the inspection of vehicles.
+- The vehicle is being taken, for the purpose of being inspected, by the shortest most practical route from the place where the defects have been rectified, directly to the nearest place for the inspection of vehicles.

 - The vehicle in question is currently licensed.